gracelang/language/spec.md

 specification is notably incomplete, and everything is subject to change.
 In particular, this version does *not* address:

+-   static type system

 -   the library, especially collections and collection literals

--   static type system (although we’ve made a start)

 -   immutable data and pure methods.